Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Falcons stats and trends

-- This season the Falcons have turned the ball over four times, two more than the Football Team's takeaways (2).
+- The Falcons have turned the ball over four times this season, two more turnovers than the Football Team have forced (2).

 Home and road insights